jonnytest1/hibernateTS/README.md

 ```

-assignemnts to loaded objects get automatically persisted and can be awaited with
+assignments to loaded objects get automatically persisted and can be awaited with
 ```javascript
 await database.queries(obj)
 ```